cardano-foundation/CIPs/CIP-1694/README.md

   It also serves as a directly auditable measure of the confidence of Ada holders in the constitutional committee.

+PV Why is No Confidence special like this??

 > **Note**
 > The pre-defined DReps do not cast votes inside of transactions, their behavior is accounted for at the protocol level.